jeltechnologies/sheetmusic/README.md

 - `latlon` for a comma seperated latitude and longitude

 The project geoservice-datamodel contains Java classes for this service.
 This may come handy for Java clients of the web service.

+## Accuracy
+The accuracy of the service varies per country.
+The accuracy is excellent in North America, China and in most European countries the accuracy is very good.
+In some countries like Sweden, the accuracy is less good, because there is less quality open data available.

 # Installation and configuration
 To run thw web service you will need: